chrisclark/blog/content/how-to-write-a-bug-report.md

 1. Log in as user test@test.com with password "foo" on the live website
 2. View the dashboard
-3. Note the dollar amount in the "You subscription plan" area in the lower left
+3. Note the dollar amount in the "Your subscription plan" area in the lower left
 4. Hit the "pay" button next to that amount

+**Expected Result**
-5. Note the "Today's payment" field is not populated in step 1 of the checkout dialog.
+"Today's Payment" is populated in step 1 of the checkout form

+**Actual Result**
+"Today's Payment" is blank

 Yes this can be a little tedious, but if you get in the habit of doing it, it only takes like 30 seconds more per bug, and if it takes longer